 Dr. Alexander Kleibrink works for the Smart Specialisation Platform at the European Commission.
 Among others, he is responsible for a project on results-based monitoring and transparency in innovation policies.
 He is also conducting trainings in the Western Balkans.
 He is a political scientist by training and completed his Dr. rer. pol. on patronage and decentralisation in post-socialist states at the Free University in Berlin.
 Previously, he worked at the German Federal Ministry of Finance and at the Anticorruption Unit of the UN Office on Drugs and Crime.
 He also holds degrees in public policy from the London School of Economics and the Hertie School of Governance.

-Niklas Kossow is a research associate and a PhD candidate at the Hertie School.
-He holds a B.A. in European Social and Political studies from University College London (UCL) and an MPP from the Hertie School of Governance.
-Prior to joining ANTICORRP, he gained work experiences within the German public service and Transparency International.
-Niklas also worked as consultant and researcher for Freedom House, The World Wide Web Foundation and the United Nations Development Programme.
-Originally from Cologne he has previously lived in France, the UK, Russia, Turkey, the US and Cambodia and is fluent in Russian and French.
+Niklas Kossow is a research associate and PhD candidate at the Hertie School.
 His research focusses on the use of new technologies in the context of anti-corruption movements and democratization.
+Prior to joining ERCAS he gained work experiences within the German public service and Transparency International.
+Niklas also worked as consultant and researcher for a variety of clients, including Freedom House, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the United Nations Development Programme.
+Originally from Cologne he has previously lived in France, the UK, Russia, Turkey, the US and Cambodia and is fluent in German, English, Russian and French.
+Niklas holds a B.A. in European Social and Political studies from University College London (UCL) and an MPP from the Hertie School of Governance.
+He is a fellow of the German Academic Scholarship Foundation.

 Till Hartmann is a research associate and a PhD candidate at the Hertie School of Governance in Berlin.
 Till’s current research focuses on the factors determining the content and scope of international organizations’ anti-corruption programming.
 Before joining the Hertie School, he worked as a Junior Professional Associate (JPA) at the World Bank in Washington, D.C., focusing mostly on institutional reforms in Latin America, doing project design and implementation work.
 Previously, he worked on municipal governance with the Inter-American Development Bank (IDB) in Brazil and civil society capacity building with Cencos (NGO) in Mexico.
 He holds a master’s degree in International Economics and Latin American Studies from Johns Hopkins University SAIS and completed a bachelor’s degree in Political Science at the Free University of Berlin and Sciences Po Paris.